 Edit a row and choose a file to attach.
 You may upload a new file, or choose a previously uploaded file.

-Navigate to the Molecule details tab, and click on the "Batches" tab, and click "edit batch".
-You may upload a new file, or choose from previously uploaded files.
+Navigate to the Molecule/Entity details tab.
+Either edit the molecule/entity definition or click on the "Batches" tab and click "edit batch".
+For any field that was created as type=file, you may upload a new file, or choose from previously uploaded files.

 Bulk file import